 Does Private Browsing or Incognito Mode Help Hide Internet Search History?

-Additionally, suppose you use public WiFi or connect to your school or business network.
-In that case, the administrator has access to all the websites you visit.
+Additionally, suppose you use public Wi-Fi or connect to your school or business network.
+In that case, the administrator can access all the websites you visit.
 They can even see the information of the website and anything you trade with it if the site is not secured with HTTPS.
-So, if you want absolute online privacy, you will have to take some extra steps.
+So, if you want absolute online privacy, you must take some extra steps.

-To see deleted browsing or search history, a network owner needs to already have monitoring software in place before your initial traffic to see your activity.
-However, remember that it is not just enough to delete your computer’s browsing history and remove all cookies and cache to conceal your browsing history.
+To see deleted browsing or search history, a network owner must already have monitoring software before your initial traffic to see your activity.
+However, remember that it is not enough to delete your computer’s browsing history and remove all cookies and cache to conceal your browsing history.

-If the WiFi owner has installed all of the necessary tools, they will be able to obtain all of the data they require.
-Some routers also preserve logs to store WiFi history, which WiFi providers may access to observe WiFi surfing history.
+If the Wi-Fi owner has installed all the necessary tools, they can obtain all the required data.
+Some routers also preserve logs to store Wi-Fi history, which Wi-Fi providers may access to observe Wi-Fi surfing history.